yenchi2601/Power-BI-SQL--Customer-Analytics/README.md

 # Power-BI-SQL-Data-Model--Operations-Call-Centre-Analytics
-Using SQL and Power BI to model and analyse the call centre data
+Using SQL, DAX, Power BI to model, analyse data and provide the customer-centered insights.